dymmond/edgy/docs/reference-foreignkey.md

 The previous example has everything in one place but 99% of times you will want to have the references somewhere else and just import them.
 A dedicated `references.py` file for instance.

 With this idea in mind, now it kinda makes a bit more sense doesn't it?
-Someting like this:
+Something like this:

 ```python hl_lines="5" title="references.py"
 {!> ../docs_src/reffk/references.py !}